-Copyright (or author’s right) is the right that creators have over their literary, artistic and certain scientific works once these are created and fixed in a tangible medium.
-As such, these works are perceptible by others through their senses, either directly (e.g. sight when reading something written) or through the assistance of a machine (e.g. sound when hearing a record).
+Copyright (or author’s right) is the right that creators have over their literary, artistic and certain scientific works once those have been created and fixed on a tangible medium.
+As such, these works are perceptible by others through their senses, either directly (e.g. sight, when reading something written) or through the assistance of a machine (e.g. sound, when hearing a recording).

-1. Registration will give the holder a presumption of ownership and the date on which the work was first created.
-This is incredibly helpful in case of disputes of ownership or creation with a third party.
-For this presumption to be given, registering through a competent authority of any country that is a party to the Berne Convention for the Protection of Literary and Artistic Works is sufficient.
-Therefore, a single registration in one country will grant presumption of ownership and date of creation in all member countries to the convention.
+1. Registration will grant the owner presumption of ownership and will establish the date on which the work was first created.
+This is incredibly helpful in cases of disputes with a third party over ownership or creation.
+It is sufficient to register through a competent authority of any country that is a party to the Berne Convention for the Protection of Literary and Artistic Works for this presumption to apply.
+Therefore, a single registration in one country will grant presumption of ownership and establish a date of creation in all member countries to the Convention.

-For quick copyright recognition we recommend you register your copyright in Chile, as the whole process takes no more than two (2) weeks.
+For a fast copyright registration and recognition process, we recommend registering the copyright in Chile, as the whole process takes no more than 2 weeks.

-Rights that are derived from Copyright (or author's right)
+The rights derived from copyright (or author's right)

-Economic Rights: These rights can be summarized as the right to use, prevent others from using, selling or licensing created works.
+Economic Rights: These rights can be summarized as the right to use, sell or license created works, as well as preventing others from doing so.
 These rights may be transferred from the original creator to others.

 Moral Rights: These rights can be summarized as the right of the creator to be recognized as such directly or through a pseudonym, or to remain anonymous.
 These rights may vary between common law and civil law countries.

-Example of Works that are protected by Copyright (or author's right)
+Examples of works that are protected by copyright (or author's right)

 - Comedy Stands